 A person who is required to move personal property from real property, but is not required to move from a dwelling (including a mobile home), business, farm or nonprofit organization is eligible for relocation cost reimbursement.
-Examples of personal property only moves might be: personal property that is located on the portion of property that is being acquired from a partial acquisition but the business or residence will not be acquired and can still operate after the acquisition such as a sign or yard light; personal property that is located in a mini-storage facility that will be acquired or relocated; personal property that is stored on vacant land that is to be acquired.
+Examples of personal property only moves might be: personal property that is located on the portion of property that is being acquired from a partial acquisition but the business or residence will not be acquired and can still operate after the acquisition, such as a sign or yard light; personal property that is located in a mini-storage facility that will be acquired or relocated; personal property that is stored on vacant land that is to be acquired.

-To be eligible for a move payment, the personal property must be within the area acquired.
+To be eligible for a relocation cost reimbursement, the personal property must be located within the property being acquired.
 No moving cost can be paid for personal property that is an encroachment partially or entirely within the limits of the existing right of way.

 For a non-residential personal property only move, the owner of the personal property has the option of moving the personal property by using a commercial mover or a self-move.
-If a question arises concerning the reasonableness of an actual cost move, the MaineDOT may obtain estimates from qualified movers to use as the standard in determining the payment.
+If a question arises concerning the reasonableness of the actual of a cost move, MaineDOT may obtain estimates from qualified movers to use as the standard in determining the payment.

-For uncomplicated low cost moves of personal property only, the MaineDOT may use a move cost determination as the basis for payment to the property owner.
+For uncomplicated low cost moves of personal property only, MaineDOT may use a move cost determination as the basis for payment to the property owner.
 The move determination will be prepared by a qualified MaineDOT relocation agent based on previous payments for similar type moves adjusting for the unique circumstances of the immediate case.